Interplay between timescales governs the residual activity of a harmonically bound active Brownian particle: End Matter

-In the experimental realization, the activity and confinement parameters $V$, $\tau_{\mathrm{R}}$, and $\tau_{k}$ are coupled.
-Regulating the thermophoretic propulsion speed ($V$) by changing the laser power induces a proportional effect on the confinement strength, $k$, and consequently, an inverse effect on $\tau_{k}$.
-We varied both the laser power ($P$) and $\mathrm{H}_{2} \mathrm{O}_{2}$ concentration ($c$) to regulate the relevant system parameters $V$ and $\tau_{\mathrm{R}} / \tau_{k}$ independently.
-A lower $P$ resulted in a weaker confinement (longer $\tau_{k}$) and a lower thermophoretic propulsion speed ($V$), where $c$ was varied to increase $V$ with additional diffusiophoretic activity.
-In contrast, $P$ was increased to enhance both the strength of confinement (shortened $\tau_{k}$) and the thermophoretic activity ($V$).
+In the experimental realization, the variations in activity and confinement are coupled.
+We varied both $P$ and $c$ to achieve different settings in the parameter space.
+A lower $P$ resulted in a longer $\tau_{k}$ and a lower thermophoretic propulsion speed $V$, where $c$ was varied to increase $V$ with supplementary diffusiophoretic activity.
+In contrast, $P$ was increased to enhance $V$ and shorten $\tau_{k}$ and $\tau_{\mathrm{R}}$.